Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Jingyi almost choked after the first spoonful.

-The other sick boys were not faring much better, except Ouyang Zizhen who only reddened brightly but kept eating.
+The other sick boys were not faring much better, except Ouyang Zizhen who only reddened brightly as he gulfed down the rice.

 “I can’t eat this,” Jingyi said with tears in his bloodshot eyes.

-“You better eat it all, Lan Jingyi,” Jin Ling snapped at him.
+“You better eat it all, Lan Jingyi,” Jin Ling threatened him.
 “After all the trouble I went through to fuel the fire for you.”

-“I’d like to see you eat something to spicy, Jin Ling,” Lan Jingyi spat in anger.
+“I’d like to see you eat something so spicy, Jin Ling,” Lan Jingyi spat in anger.

 Jin Ling took the bowl from Ouyang Zizhen and shoved a spoonful of congee into his mouth.